You might be wondering: What is really the difference between reciprocating saw and jigsaw?

 - Makes plunge cuts.
-This is where the jigsaw stands out.
-If you need to start cutting from the middle, this saw is absolutely capable for that.
+This is where a jigsaw stands out.
+If you need to start cutting from the middle, this saw is absolutely capable of that.

 And here comes “but” part!
 There are some things which are not so good on this saw:

 - Jigsaw cannot cut thick hardwood.
-If you will mostly cut hardwood than the jigsaw might not be a good choice for you.
+If you will mostly cut hardwood than a jigsaw might not be a good choice for you.

 - Not useful for flush cuts.
-The design of the blade on jigsaw means that it won’t be helpful when you need to make flush cuts.
+The design of the blade on a jigsaw isn’t helpful when you need to make flush cuts.

 Reciprocating Saw Pros & Cons

 - Cuts various materials.
 There is no hard material for the reciprocating saw!
 You can easily cut wood, metal, pipes and even fiberglass with this saw.

 - Best for demolition or renovation.
 If there is a small old house in your yard that has to be demolished, or if you are doing some remodelling and home improvements that imply bringing down walls and doors, this is one of the best tools you can use.
 Believe it or not, this saw can cut everything, from nails to pipes and both hard and softwood; it makes demolition work easy and quick for you.

 - Easy to use.
 This power saw is very easy to use.
 The blade is open and because of that blade position, it will be easy to make clear cuts.

 And what we found as cons: